Ilinca Amariei

 Ilinca Dalina Amariei (born 30 July 2002) is a Romanian tennis player.

 Amariei has a career-high singles ranking of 317 by the WTA, achieved on 18 March 2024.
 She also has a career-high WTA doubles ranking of 346, achieved on 14 July 2025.
-Amariei has won seven singles and nine doubles titles on the ITF Circuit.
+Amariei has won nine singles titles and nine doubles titles on the ITF Circuit.

+Career

 Amariei made her WTA Tour main-draw debut at the 2021 Transylvania Open, where she received a wildcard into the doubles tournament, partnering Briana Szabó.